PySangamam/website/_posts/2018-08-29-poster-list.md

    1. Introduction to Machine learning
    2. How business can be empowered using machine learning
-   3. How we benefitted a local retail store in Madurai and Thiagarajar Mills Pvt Ltd Cotton mill with application of Machine learning
+   3. How we benefited a local retail store in Madurai and Thiagarajar Mills Pvt Ltd Cotton mill with application of Machine learning
    4. Explanation of our project - Technical Aspects and Implementation